Jeseeq/terrafarm-demo/README.md

 Any changes you make to files in the `js/` directory will cause the server to automatically rebuild the app and refresh your browser.

-If at any time you make changes to `data/`, stop the server, regenerate `data/schema.json`, and restart the server:
+If at any time you make changes to files in the `data/` directory, stop the server, regenerate `data/schema.json`, and restart the server:

 ```
 npm run update-schema